Sistine Chapel ceiling: Content

 Michelangelo's frescoes form the backstory to the 15th-century narrative cycles of the lives of Moses and Jesus Christ by Perugino and Botticelli on the chapel's walls.
 While the main central scenes depict incidents in the Book of Genesis, the first book of the Bible, much debate exists on the multitudes of figures' exact interpretation.
 The Sistine Chapel's ceiling is a shallow barrel vault around 35 metres (118 feet) long and around 14 m (46 ft) broad.
 The chapel's windows cut into the vault's curve, producing a row of lunettes alternating with spandrels.

 Though Michelangelo claimed he eventually had a free hand in the artistic scheme, this claim was also made by Lorenzo Ghiberti about his monumental bronze doors for the Florence Baptistery, for which it is known Ghiberti was constrained by stipulations on how the Old Testament scenes should appear and was able to decide merely the forms and number of the picture fields.
 It is likely that Michelangelo was free to choose forms and presentation of the design, but that the subjects and themes themselves were decided by the patron.

 The central, almost flat field of the ceiling is delineated by a fictive architectural cornice and divided into four large rectangles and five smaller ones by five pairs of painted ribs which cut laterally across the central rectangular field.
-These rectangles, which appear open to the sky, Michelangelo painted with scenes from the Old Testament.
+Michelangelo painted these rectangles, which appear open to the sky, with scenes from the Old Testament.

 The narrative begins at the chapel's east end, with the first scene above the altar, focus of the Eucharistic ceremonies performed by the clergy.
 The small rectangular field directly above the altar depicts the Primal Act of Creation.
 The last of the nine central fields, at the west end, shows the Drunkenness of Noah; below this scene is the door used by the laity.
 Furthest from the altar, the Drunkenness of Noah represents the sinful nature of man.